 Students who have disabilities may receive educational benefits through the Office of Vocational Rehabilitation.
 To be eligible, students must satisfy the disability and financial requirements of the Office.
-For further information regarding this assistance, the student should contact the Office of Vocational Rehabilitation at the local State Employment Service office.
-A representative of the Office is available monthly at the Saint Vincent College Office of Admission and Financial Aid.
+For further information regarding this assistance, the student should contact the Office of Vocational Rehabilitation at the local CareerLink office.
+A representative of the Office is available monthly at the Saint Vincent College Office of Admission and Financial Aid or you can contact OVR at 1-800-762-4223.